 We won’t sugar-coat it; there are probably better choices if you’re planning to only own one handgun, or are looking for an everyday carry gun to practice regularly with.
 In our opinion the Glock G26, the SIG P320 subcompact, H&K’s VP9SK, the FN FNS 9C , Walther’s PPQ SC or the Smith & Wesson M&P 9C are all better choices in the double-stack subcompact market.
 Of course they all come with a substantial price increase.
 So is it better to spend $400-$500 on a gun and have it be reliable out of the box, or buy a $200 gun and then potentially spend another $200 in ammo to get it functioning reliably?
 You tell me.

 But if you just need an extreme backup option – something small that you can stash away in an emergency bag so you have one less thing to remember to grab on your way out – it would make a fine option that won’t empty your bank account.
 As long as you’ve put it through a short break-in period and you’re loading it with good defense ammo, the G2C should perform when you need it.

-At Next Level Armory, we give “blue collar” reviews of the products we sell.
-We try to provide our customers with simple, unbiased feedback (as well anecdotal feedback from our customers) based on our initial and ongoing impressions of these products while using them in the way that the majority of our customers would.
+At Next Level Armory, we give informal reviews of the products we sell.
+We try to provide our audience with unbiased opinions (as well anecdotal feedback from our customers) of our initial and ongoing impressions of these products while using them in the way that the majority of our customers would.
 Unless otherwise noted, these products are NOT provided to us for the purposes of review.